 The fast-fashion chain isn’t alone in its woes.
 Earlier this year, Topshop closed all its U.S. stores, after going through bankruptcy procedure.
-As Business Insider reported in May, many of the problems that faced Topshop were remarkably similar to the pressures now hitting Forever 21.
-Among the concerns, a rise in competition from newer, e-commerce focused brands, the decline of in-store retail sales, and the high cost of rent for storefront real estate.
+As Business Insider reported in May, many of the problems that faced Topshop were remarkably similar to the pressures that hit Forever 21.
+Among the concerns were a rise in competition from newer, e-commerce focused brands; the decline of in-store retail sales; and the high cost of rent for storefront real estate.

-Trendy fast fashion isn’t the only type of store hit by what Vox has termed the “retail apocalypse.”
+Trendy fast fashion isn’t the only type of store being hit by what Vox has termed the “retail apocalypse.”
 Sears, Payless, Toys R Us, Claire’s, and other once-prominent chains have all been through bankruptcy in recent years, with various degrees of success.
 Most of those companies have found themselves owned by private equity firms; Forever 21 founder Do Won Chang has signaled he is not ready to relinquish control of what has so far remained a family-owned company.
 Executive vice president Linda Chang told the BBC that the bankruptcy is “important and necessary step to secure the future of our company, which will enable us to reorganize our business and reposition Forever 21.”

 While Forever 21 has an online presence, the 35-year-old company’s business model is still primarily oriented toward brick-and-mortar sales, which has made it vulnerable in a changing market.
 National Real Estate Investor estimates that, while the average Forever 21 store was once bringing in around $135 to $165 in sales-per-square-foot, now that number has likely dropped closer to $100.